United Kingdom enterprise law: Electricity and energy

-The need to stop climate damage, and create sustainable energy, has driven UK energy policy.
-The Climate Change Act 2008 section 1 requires an 80% reduction on 1990 greenhouse gas emissions by 2050, but this can always be made more stringent in line with science or international law.
+The need for clean energy, and to end climate damage, has driven UK energy policy.
+The Climate Change Act 2008 section 1 requires a net 100% reduction on 1990 Greenhouse gas emissions by 2050, but this can always be made more stringent in line with science or international law.
 Eliminating carbon emissions and fossil fuels means using only electricity (no more petrol or gas) and only using zero carbon inputs.
 In 2015, total UK energy use was composed of 18% electricity, 29% natural gas, and 49% petroleum.
 Electricity itself, by 2015, was generated 24% from "renewable" sources, 30% gas, 22% coal, and 21% nuclear.
-"Renewable" sources were 48% wind, 9% solar (doubling each year to 2016), and 7.5% hydroelectric.
+"Renewable" sources were 48% wind, 9% solar (doubling each year to 2016, but then stagnating), and 7.5% hydroelectric.
 But 35% of "renewable" electricity was "bioenergy", that is mostly timber, emitting more carbon than coal as it is burnt by converted coal stations.
-Under the Energy Act 2013 section 1, the Secretary of State can set legally binding decarbonisation targets in electricity, but the government has not done this yet.
-Under section 131, the Secretary of State should, however, give Parliament an annual "Strategy and Policy Statement" on its strategic energy priorities, and how they will be achieved.
+Under the Energy Act 2013 section 1, the Secretary of State can set legally binding decarbonisation targets in electricity.
+Under section 131, the Secretary of State should give Parliament an annual "Strategy and Policy Statement" on its strategic energy priorities, and how they will be achieved.